dbonattoj/dbonattoj.github.io/_posts/2025-12-28-knowledge-graph.md

 My purpose as a teacher is to teach, not to throw a book at students and ask them to recite parts of it.
 Teaching, to me, is not about transmitting a perfectly ordered diagram of knowledge.
 It is about guiding students toward understanding.
 Otherwise, what would be the point of universities, if one could simply read enough books?

-What teaching means for me is giving core insights that come from experience and long engagement with the material, insights that are not readily accessible in the books.
+I find my time, and theirs, best spent when I give core insights that come from experience and long engagement with the material, insights that are not readily accessible in the books.
 Not because they are absent from books, but because they are often buried beneath layers of formalism.

 One important difference today, compared to even a few years ago, is that students are no longer alone when trying to reconstruct structure.
 In the age of large language models (LLMs), students can actively interrogate the material: asking questions about slides, requesting alternative explanations, generating plots to explore how equations behave, or testing "what happens if" variations that would have been tedious to do by hand.
 Used properly, these tools can help compensate for the lack of an explicit table of contents by supporting exploration and sense-making.